cloudfoundry/uptimer/README.md

 are not required
 _unless_ you elect to run the `app_syslog_availability` test.

-Uptimer by default pushes 2 instances of an app but it can be configured to push only a single instance by setting the optional `use_single_app_instance` value to `true` under the `cf` section.
+Uptimer by default pushes two instances of an app for its uptime measurements, but it can be configured to push only a single instance by setting the optional
+`use_single_app_instance` value to
+`true` under the `cf` section.

+Only set this flag to `true`
+if you understand
+the implications it has
+for your uptime measurements.

 ### Optional tests (optional)
 The `optional_tests` section is optional,